blackbeauty29/Project--Bank-Management/README.md

     Extract and Move the zip file to BIN of Turbo C++(maybe C://TURBOC3//BIN).
     Select the extracted file in turbo C++.
     Execute the code and comprehend accordingly.
+After this, You are good to go and run this awesome projct